Matter of Trust

 Matter of Trust is a 1997 independent erotic thriller film directed by Joey Travolta and written by John Penney.
 Model and dancer Dita Von Teese played a small role.
 Other cast members include: C. Thomas Howell as Michael D'Angelo, Joan Severance as Theresa Marsh, Nick Mancuso as Peter Marsh, Robert Miano as Ben and Jennifer Leigh Warren as Janet.

 Premise

 A prosecutor is building a case against a suspected serial killer.
-She receives death threats, but ignores them at first.
-Until he husband disappears and someone blackmails her.
+She receives death threats but ignores them at first, until her husband disappears and someone blackmails her.
 She then turns to her ex-husband, a suspended homicide detective.